 Rangers gonna Ranger though, and overall, Hamels is one of the more reliable postseason arms of his time.
-He will likely get a chance to expand on that this year, barring injury.

 He Threw A No-Hitter

-No-hitters/perfect games aren’t required on a Hall of Fame resumé but they certainly help.
+No-hitters/perfect games aren’t required on a Hall of Fame resumé, but they certainly help.
 Sure, guys like Phillip Humber and Armando Gallaraga can catch lightening in a bottle from time to time.
 More often than not, however, no-no’s are thrown by elite starting pitchers.

 Cole Hamels got his during the last start he made as a member of the Phillies.
-Pitching against his current team – the Chicago Cubs – Hamels faced off against Jake Arietta during his immaculate run.
+Pitching against his current team – the Chicago Cubs – Hamels faced off against Jake Arietta during the latter’s immaculate run.
 Hamels struck out 13, walked two and allowed no hits in a legendary Phillies send-off.
 His no-hitter was one of the few blemishes on Arietta’s 2015 second half, arguably one of the best runs for a starting pitcher ever.

 So while not crucial, a no-hitter certainly helps out Cole Hamels in his quest to Cooperstown.